COMMON MYTHS FROM HISTORY EXPLODED

 Vikings wore helmets with horns on

 There is no evidence that Vikings ever wore horned helmets when they went into battle.
-There is no evidence either that Vikings went into battle wearing helmets with wings on.
+There is no evidence either that Vikings wore helmets with wings on.

 Joan of Arc was burned as a witch

 This is not true.
-She was burned for heresy (because she dressed as a man).
+Joan of Arc was burned for heresy (because she dressed as a man).

 Before Columbus people thought the world was flat

-He did not.
-Obviously the ancestors of todays Native Americans entered North America thousands of years before Columbus.
-Furthermore Columbus was not even the first European to discover America.
+He was not.
+The ancestors of today’s Native Americans entered North America thousands of years before Columbus.
+Furthermore, Columbus was not even the first European to discover America.
 The first European to sight the continent was Bjarni Herjolfsson about 985 AD.
 About 15 years later a man named Leif Ericsson led an expedition to the new land.
-However the Vikings did but they failed to establish a permanent colony.
+However, the Vikings failed to establish a permanent colony.

-Golf is an acronym of 'gentlemen only ladies forbidden'
+Golf is an acronym for ‘gentlemen only ladies forbidden’

 The word golf is derived from an old Dutch word 'kolf' which meant club.
 (In the Middle Ages the Dutch played games with clubs but golf proper began in Scotland).
 The Scots changed the word slightly to 'golve' or 'Goff' and in time it became our word golf.